 BEFORE Craft Closet Organization:

 Not exactly the best use of space, right?
-I could have went out and bought a bookshelf from Walmart or IKEA but I wanted something STURDY and in a custom size so I didn’t have to move the upper shelf!
+I could have went out and bought a bookshelf from Walmart or IKEA but I wanted something STURDY and in a custom size so I didn’t have to move the top shelf!
 I also wanted to keep at least half of the closet space for hanging space.
 At this time, I don’t really need it but in the future this room will most likely be a nursery/kids room, in which case we’d want at least a little hanging space.
 Also, if we sell our house I think most people prefer to have some space to hang things.
 I was able to get some craft closet organization thanks to these DIY closet shelves!

 DIY Closet Shelves